iljoong/azure-waf-automation/5_fxapp/v2src/README.md

     <DefineConstants>LOCALDEV</DefineConstants>
   </PropertyGroup>
 ```
-- `local.settings.json
+- environment variables for accessing Azure service management and SQL

+since getting auth token from IMDS is not possible,
+- Get token using service principal for Azure service management api, .
+- Use connection string with admin/passwd for SQL token,

-add following environment variables in this file.
+add following environment variables in `local.settings.json`.

 ```
     "SQL_CONNECTION": "sql_connection_string_with_username_password",